Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI

-Since threat reports are unstructured in nature, the same attack pattern may be described in different ways in different threat reports.
-If we use these as individual nodes in the knowledge graph, there will be much redundant information, and predicting attack patterns will be very challenging.
-Mapping to MITRE IDs allows us to have a fixed number of attack patterns in the knowledge graph.
+Unstructured threat reports can lead to variations in the description of the same attack pattern across different reports.
+This redundancy of information can impede the effectiveness of pattern prediction.
+To mitigate this issue, we map the extracted attack patterns to standardized ATT\&CK techniques, allowing us to have a fixed number of attack patterns in the knowledge graph.

-Even though we train our model with threat reports on mobile platforms, we can also use the trained model to extract attack patterns for other platforms.
-The first two steps of our algorithm are platform-agnostic and can provide us with attack pattern descriptions as they appear in the text.
-We can change the mapping steps with the appropriate list of attack patterns present in MITRE to get attack patterns for other platforms.
-We demonstrate this in Section \ref{sec:usecase}, where we extract attack patterns from enterprise CTI reports.
+Although our model is trained on mobile platform CTI reports, it can be utilized to extract attack patterns for other platforms.
+Our platform-agnostic algorithm can extract attack patterns as they appear in the text.
+The mapping steps can be changed to incorporate the appropriate list of attack patterns in MITRE for the target platform.
+In Section \ref{sec:usecase}, we demonstrate the effectiveness of our approach in extracting attack patterns from enterprise CTI reports.